panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 commentsThreadId: controlled-inputs-using-react-hooks
 ---

-If you'd like to access the value of an input element in React, you can use 2 approaches.
+There are 2 approaches to access the value of an input element in React.

-In the first approach, named *uncontrolled input*, you access the value of the input from a reference to the input element.
+In the first approach, named *uncontrolled input*, you access the value from a reference to the input element.

 The second approach, which I like because it doesn't use references, is using a *controlled input*.
 Let's see how to design controlled inputs using React hooks.

 ## 1. The controlled input

 A web page consists of a list of employees' names.
 Your task is to add an input field on this page.
-When the user types into this field, then the list of employees is filtered by keeping the names that contain the query.
+When the user types into this field the list of employees is filtered by the names that contain the typed query.

-That's a good scenario where you can design a controlled input.
+That's a good scenario when you can use a controlled input.
 Here's a possible implementation:

 ```jsx{2,4,15-17}
 function FilteredEmployeesList({ employees }) {